kennygtanaka/Whisky-Recommender/README.md

 The recommender was created using cosine similarity.
 Streamlit, a web development tool was used to create an app to have the recommender run.

+## Input

+The name of favorite whisky is input.
+If there isn't a direct match, the name needs to be a subset of one of the whiskies in the database.

+## Output

+The name, cost, class, country and type of similar whiskies are given.